 First Published April 11, 2016

-Arsenio Jazmin was one of the great early quarter milers from the hot spot of Bicol, who inspired and led to Bicol becoming a powerhouse in the Philippines 400m running for the next few decades.
+Arsenio Jazmin was one of the great early quarter milers from Bicol’s hot spot, who inspired and led Bicol to become a powerhouse in the 400 meters for the decades.

-Placing 4th at the Asian Games in Jakarta, this was 48.4 hands timed.
-But 48.49 adjusted time.
-The Final was won by the famous Milkha Singh of India in 46.95, ahead of countryman Makhan Singh 47.57, Kimitada Hayase of Japan just robbed Jasmin of a medal with 48.42.
+Placing 4th at the Asian Games in Jakarta, this was 48.4 hand-timed (48.49 adjusted time).
+The Final was won by the famous Milkha Singh of India in 46.95, ahead of countryman Makhan Singh at 47.57, Kimitada Hayase of Japan just robbed Jasmin of a medal with 48.42.

 He won the Tri-Service meet the next year with a 49.5 run in Manila.

-Jasmin ran the 400m Dash at the 1964 Tokyo Olympics timing 49.9 was 5th in heat 2 and failed to progress. in 1966 he won the National Open in Amoranto Stadium, Quezon City over Antonio Suplido and Aparicio Mequi.
+Jazmin ran the 400m Dash at the 1964 Tokyo Olympics, timing 49.9, was 5th in heat two, and failed to progress.
+In 1966 he won the National Open in Amoranto Stadium, Quezon City, over Antonio Suplido and Aparicio Mequi.

-He later became a national coach and then a paramount coach in Bicol for many many years.
-Among his pupils included Santos Magno who later on went to be his assistant and a very good coach in his own right as well.
+He later became a national coach and then a paramount coach in Bicol for many years.
+Among those he coached was Santos Magno, who later went on to be his assistant and an outstanding coach in his own right.